esl/MongooseIM/README.md

 ------------
 1. Requirements.

-    To compile ejabberd you need:
+    To compile MongooseIM you need:
     *   GNU Make,
     *   GCC,
     *   Libexpat 1.95 or higher,